Sustainable design assessment

 We recommend that applicants for medium and large developments lodge a pre-application advice request.

-- Residential: 3 to 9 new residential dwellings or 1000m2 to 2499m2 of building used for accommodation other than dwellings
+• Residential: 3 or more residential dwellings or 1000m2 or greater of building used for accommodation other than dwellings

 Residential